NQCD/NQCDynamics.jl/docs/src/dynamicssimulations/dynamicsmethods/rpmd.md

 The idea is to exploit the classical isomorphism that maps a quantum particle onto the extended phasespace of a classical ring polymer.
-By this we mean that it can be shown that the quantum partition function for a system can be manipulated such that it resembles the classical partition function of a system containing many replicas of the original particle joined to together with harmonic springs in a ring.
+It can be shown that the quantum partition function for a system can be manipulated such that it resembles the classical partition function of a system containing many replicas of the original particle joined to together with harmonic springs in a ring.